International PC Research Registry (IPCRR)

 If you think you or someone you know has Pachyonychia Congenita (PC), please join the registry to share information about living with your skin condition.
 There are many benefits for you and for others who suffer from this rare, painful disorder.

+they can still use the same email if the individual patient doesn’t have one.
 Filling out the online forms will take about 30 minutes.
 There is no charge for participating in the registry or any service provided by PC Project.
 All our programs are supported by donations to our charity.

 NOTE: If you are already connected with PC Project or you have already registered, sign in and click the “Forgot username/password” button.
 You will then receive an email with sign in information.
 If you previously joined the registry, some of your existing answers will pull into the questionnaire.
 At that point, you will be able to answer the new questions and update your existing information.